dumux/dumux/doc/doxygen/highleveldocs/model.md

 * enableEnergyBalance():
     - returns true, if the model incorporates an energy balance.
 * enableThermalDispersion():
-    - returns ture, if the model considers thermal dispersion.
+    - returns true, if the model considers thermal dispersion.

 # ModelTraits